 Kai-Uwe Ricke is Partner and Chairman of the Board of Directors for Delta Partners.
 He is also active as a co-investor with private equity and has been a Director in various companies of the TMT sector.
 Mr. Ricke serves as a member of the Supervisory Board of United Internet AG, Germany.
-He also acts as a member of the Advisory Board of Exigen Capital, a US-based specialised private equity firm.
-Mr. Ricke worked for nearly 20 years in the telecommunication industry, finally serving as Chief Executive Officer of Deutsche Telekom AG.
+He worked for nearly 20 years in the telecommunication industry, finally serving as Chief Executive Officer of Deutsche Telekom AG.

-He is a German national and gained his business education by studying at the European Business School in Germany and France and at the American Graduate School of International Management in the United States.
+Mr. Ricke is a German national and gained his business education by studying at the European Business School in Germany and France and at the American Graduate School of International Management in the United States.